kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. The end result of the clotting pathway is the production of fibrin for the conversion of prothrombin to thrombin
 	E. The coagulation pathway acts independently of other plasma enzyme systems

-#### Answer: ?
+#### Answer: C. The intrinsic and extrinsic systems converge at factor X to a single common pathway, which is ultimately responsible for the production of thrombin (factor IIa) - ?

 ### Q2.106
-A 45-yo woman has an infarct affecting he cerebellum.
+A 45-yo woman has an _infarct affecting her cerebellum_.
 Which of the following movement defects is she most likely to develop?

 	A. Chorea
 	B. Athetosis